Estimating Atmospheric Motion Winds from Satellite Image Data using Space-time Drift Models: Introduction

 \section{Introduction}

-Winds are an important component of atmospheric circulation, and estimating local or regional winds is particularly important for making weather forecasts.
-They influence vegetation as they affect factors that influence plant growth, such as seed dispersal rates, air transportation of pollen, and metabolism rates in plants.
+Wind field estimates are key inputs to many important environmental studies.
+For example, winds are an important component of atmospheric circulation and thus estimating local or regional winds is important for making weather forecasts.
+Wind also influences vegetation as they affect factors that influence plant growth, such as seed dispersal rates, air transportation of pollen, and metabolism rates in plants.
 The study of local winds also permits evaluation of power produced by wind turbines \citep{brown1984time,castino1998stochastic}, prediction of propagation of oil-spills \citep{kim2014analysis} and the study of coastal erosion \citep{ahmad2015analyses}.
-Local winds are capable of moving pollutants into an area.
-For example, Calima, which blows dust into the Canary Islands \citep{weatheronline}.
+Local winds are capable of dispersive air pollutants, such as the local weather phenomenon known as Calima that blows dust into the Canary Islands \citep{weatheronline}.
 Winds may also impact large-scale devastation such as forest fires.
-For example, the Santa Ana winds which blow into California after scorching summers \citep{wildfires}.
-Thus it is important to map the strength and direction of local winds to help us prepare for natural calamities and facilitate preventive measures.
+For example, the Santa Ana winds blow into California after scorching summers \citep{wildfires} and produce conditions that lead to large wildland fires.
+Thus, it is important to map the strength and direction of local winds to help us prepare for natural calamities and facilitate preventive measures.

+Observations of wind speed and direction at the ground level are collected at weather stations on land and by buoys or ships over oceans.
+There is a significant statistical literature on modeling winds from ground monitors \citep{priestley1981spectral, haslett1989space, brillinger2001time, stein2005}.
+For some applications, it is sufficient to analyze the evolution of wind at a fixed location, and several methods have been proposed for this scenario \citep{brown1984time,tol1997autoregressive,ailliot2004modeles, monbet2007survey}.
+The wind at different locations can be utilized to model spatio-temporal dependencies \citep{bennett1979spatial, bras1985random, kyriakidis1999geostatistical, de2005predictive}.
+Also, \citet{boukhanovsky2003stochastic}, \citet{malmberg2005forecasting} and \citet{ailliot2006autoregressive} proposed autoregressive space-time models to describe the evolution of winds. \citet{stein2005} proposed a spectral-in-time modeling approach to describe the space-time dependencies of the data. \citet{fuentes2008spatial} modeled a drift process using Bayesian analysis, where the drift parameter is modeled using splines. \citet{modlin2012circular} used circular conditional autoregressive models for wind direction and speed. \citet{sigrist2012dynamic} modeled precipitation with a non-separable spatio-temporal model using an external wind vector.
+However, these wind observations have very sparse coverage.